What is Volatility Index (VIX) and How Do You Trade It?

 Double Tops and Double Bottoms chart patterns help traders identify solid bullish and bearish trend reversals in the Forex market, and in turn, find the ideal market entry and exit points.

 When you are trading currency pairs in the Forex market, it is essential to know when the market can possibly reverse.
 The Falling and Rising Wedges pattern help identify market reversal signals and accurate market entry and exit points.

 Scalping refers to trading currency pairs in the Forex market based on real-time analysis.
 With Forex scalping, you hold a position for a very short period and close once you see a profit opportunity.

 Symmetrical Triangle Patterns help identify market breakdowns (price fall) and breakouts (price rise), and in turn, help you plot the entry and exit prices for profitable Forex trading.

 Technical analysis in Forex trading provides you with significant market trends, reversals and fluctuations and in turn helps you long and short term trades.
-It also enables traders to determine entry and exit prices to maximise market returns.

 Fundamental analysis in Forex trading is one of the several methods you can use to determine the relative security and intrinsic value of a nation’s currency.
-This methodology is harnessed by potential investors to evaluate the relative future of a currency and make decisions based on that analysis.
-With fundamental analysis, you can examine currency pairs and evaluate exchange rate fluctuations in the Forex market.

 Commodity trading is one of the best ways to diversify your portfolio and protect yourself from losses incurred due to inflation.
-It helps traders take advantage of markets even in volatile conditions.

 Moving Average is used in Forex trading to compare the current currency pair pricing and where it stands with respect to the current average pair prices.